OmegaPointZero/Chatter/README.md

 Chatter requires a .env file with the following values populated in order to work:

 .env

     + `SESSION_SECRET` = session secret for express

     + `SERVER_PORT` = port number for the server to listen for connections on

     + `MONGOURL` = url of the mongo database being used (`mongodb://mongourl/databasename`)

     + `AGENT_WHITELIST` = Comma seperated IP addresses that act as a whitelist for agent access.
 Should probably throw this into a database somewhere, realistically this would become quite large.

 ### Current sprint missions

-+ Create a preliminary chat window UI for customer, and for agent
++ ~~Create a preliminary chat window UI for customer, and for agent~~
-+ Once created, set up the websockets server, and get it so that messages can be sent between agent/client
++ ~~Once created, set up the websockets server, and get it so that messages can be sent between agent/client~~
-    + Initial setup, use 'broadcast' to blast messages to everyone connected to the websockets
+    + ~~Initial setup, use 'broadcast' to blast messages to everyone connected to the websockets~~
-        + Message contents kept in an object, either 'customer' or agent name, timestamp, category, unique conversation id?
+        + ~~Message contents kept in an object, either 'customer' or agent name, timestamp, category, unique conversation id?~~
-        + Upon new chat being broadcast, front-end appends the new message to the chat window
+        + ~~Upon new chat being broadcast, front-end appends the new message to the chat window~~
+        + To add: A way to tell if the other user disconnected
     + From there, keep building the server to connect a customer to only ONE agent, keep the communication between only the 2 of them
         + Test case 1: There are 2 agents logged in.
 One customer connects.
 Passing: Customer chat only appears to one agent
         + Test case 2: There is 1 agent logged in.
 Two customers connect.
 Passing: One customer waits until the agent is done, messages only exchange between the agent and customer, waiting customer doesn't see the other conversation.